 Communication Channels and Techniques

 The best means of communication with a Dwight is anything that can be easily tracked down and referenced.
 Email, slack, even texts if that’s their cup-of-tea.
-This is because:
+This because:

 - They are extremely detail oriented